 Ph.D.
 Programs Overview

-Students may pursue the Ph.D. in conjunction with either of our entry-level clinical graduate degrees (masters in SLP or doctor of audiology) through a combined MA/Ph.D. or Au.D./Ph.D. track.
-Approximately 30% of our Ph.D. students combine their Ph.D. training with clinical training.
-On average, combined research and clinical training requires 6-years of post-baccalaureate training to earn both degrees.
+Students may pursue the Ph.D. in conjunction with entry-level clinical graduate degrees (master's in speech-language pathology and clinical doctorate in audiology).
+Nearly one-third of students combine their Ph.D. training with clinical training.
+On average, combined research and clinical training requires six years of post-baccalaureate training to earn both degrees.

-Students interested in child language acquisition and disorders also may wish to investigate KU’s child language doctoral program to determine whether the Ph.D. in Speech-Language Pathology or the Ph.D. in Child Language best matches their research training interests.
+Students interested in child language acquisition and disorders also may wish to investigate KU’s child language doctoral program to determine whether a doctorate in speech-language pathology or child language best matches their research training interests.

 Students in KU's Intercampus Program in Communicative Disorders achieve a high level of success in their studies and careers.
 View doctoral program profiles.